Hotels with Sea Views in Cadiz: Best Beachfront Stays

 The city is divided into the Old Town and the New Town, and your choice of neighbourhood will fundamentally change your experience of the coast.

 Playa de la Victoria is the most popular stretch for those seeking a traditional beach holiday.
 This is the New Town (Puerta Tierra), characterised by high-rise buildings and a wide, golden sandy beach that stretches for kilometres.
 This area is practical because it is lined with restaurants, pharmacies, and supermarkets.
+Properties like the Hotel Cádiz Paseo del Mar (Affiliated by Meliá) offer direct access to this vibrant promenade.
 However, it is a significant distance from the main tourist sights like the Cathedral or the Tavira Tower.
-You will need to take a bus or a taxi, or prepare for a 30 to 45 minute walk to reach the historic centre.
+You will need to take a bus or a taxi, or prepare for a 30- to 45-minute walk to reach the historic centre.

 Playa de la Caleta is the only beach located within the historic Old Town.
 It is iconic, flanked by two ancient castles and the elegant former spa building, the Balneario de la Palma.
 Staying here allows you to walk to the city's best tapas bars and museums in minutes.
+The Parador de Cádiz is a standout choice in this area, blending modern luxury with Atlantic views just steps from the sand.
 The trade-off is the limited number of hotels.
 Because space is at a premium in the old city, rooms are often smaller and parking is almost non-existent.
 This beach is also much smaller and can become extremely crowded in July and August.

 Playa de Santa María del Mar acts as the gateway between the old and new sections of the city.
 It is a smaller, curved cove popular with surfers.
-Hotels here offer a compromise: you get the expansive Atlantic views and beach access, but you are only a 10 to 15 minute walk from the city gates.
+Hotels in this vicinity, such as the Hotel Monte Puertatierra, offer a compromise: you get the expansive Atlantic views and beach access, but you are only a 10- to 15-minute walk from the city gates.
 It is a quieter alternative to the main Victoria strip, though the beach itself disappears almost entirely at high tide.

 How to pick by budget

 At the budget level (€), do not expect a front-facing sea view.
 You are paying for the location.
 Many lower-priced hotels on the beachfront are older properties where the rooms might feel dated or small.
 Often, the cheapest rooms in these buildings face an internal courtyard or a side street.
 You are essentially paying for the ability to walk across the road to the sand.
-Look for hostels or simple guesthouses near Santa María del Mar for the best value.
+Look for hostels or simple guesthouses near Santa María del Mar (such as those on Calle Brasil) for the best value.

 In the mid-range (€€), you can expect modern amenities and, if you book early enough, a side sea view.
 These hotels are typically located along the Playa de la Victoria.
 They often feature buffet breakfasts and professional service.
 At this price point, you should check if the hotel has undergone a recent renovation, as some of the larger blocks from the 1970s and 80s can vary significantly in quality from floor to floor.